luisfmsonegrao/internet_search_assistant/README.md

     - the assistant returns the answer

   **Note**: In every step, the assistant logs its current state to a database that can be queried by the user to check the assistant's current state.

+  The assistant high-level flow is implemented in `src\orchestrator.py`.
+  The assistant API is implemented in `src\assistant_api.py`.
+  The GUI to interact with the assitant is implemented in `gradio_ui.py`.

 ## Tech Stack